jsmoriss/jsm-show-term-meta/readme.txt

 = 1.0.1-1 =

 (2016/12/23) Maintenance release - minor refactoring of code.
+Added French translation of labels and notices.
+Updated CSS to scroll overflow of meta values.

 = 1.0.0-1 =